rubin-dp0/dp1-sci-prep-seminars/stars-and-milky-way/SL-demo_stars_milky_ways_CMD.md

 **Last verified to run:** 2025-04-11

-**Learning objective:** Use the ADQL interface to query for stars, generate a Color Magnitude Diagram.
+**Learning objective:** Use the ADQL interface to query for stars and generate a Color Magnitude Diagram.

 **LSST data products:** `Object` catalog, `deepCoadd` image